 As the rolling pin approaches the edge of the dough on each stroke, the pin should be lifted and never rolled over the edge.
 This will make the edges too thin and cause them to crack.

 The dough should be lifted frequently but never turned over during rolling.
+The final size should be 2 inches larger than your pie pan.

-Gently move the dough to your pie plate.
+Gently move the dough to your pie pan.
 If you are using a rolling mat you can simply flip it over as shown below.
 Snuggly press the pie dough into the seam of the pan.

 Pat the dough all over to push out any air bubbles.

-Step 6- Finish the Edges
+Finish the Edges

 The classic edge for a single pie crust pie recipe is a crimped edge.
 Start by trimming the edge with scissors.
 Then fold a ½ inch of the edge under to make a standing rim.